vmware-labs/wasm-workers-server/CONTRIBUTING.md

 Please familiarize yourself with the [Code of Conduct](https://github.com/vmware/.github/blob/main/CODE_OF_CONDUCT.md) before contributing.

-Before you start working with `wasm-workers-rs`, please read and sign our Contributor License Agreement [CLA](https://cla.vmware.com/cla/1/preview).
+Before you start working with `wasm-workers-server`, please read and sign our Contributor License Agreement [CLA](https://cla.vmware.com/cla/1/preview).
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 ## Ways to contribute